 North America is the fourth most populated continent, with an estimated 579 million inhabitants.

 There are 23 countries in North America.
-They are in alphabetical order, Antigua and Barbados, Bahamas, Barbados, Belize, Canada, Costa Rica, Cuba, Dominica, Dominican Republic, El Salvador, Grenada, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and the United States.
+They are in alphabetical order: Antigua and Barbuda, Bahamas, Barbados, Belize, Canada, Costa Rica, Cuba, Dominica, Dominican Republic, El Salvador, Grenada, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and the United States.

 The main languages spoken in North America is English, Spanish and French.

 Christianity is the predominant religion in the 23 dependent countries in North America.

 The word “Americas” originates from the name of Italian explorer, Amerigo Vespucci.
 He realized what Columbus didn’t, that North America was not part of Asia, and that is was a completely different landmass of it’s own.

 North America covers an area of 9.54 million square miles or 24.71 million square kilometers.